syntax-tree/unist-util-parents/README.md

 [![Build Status][travis-badge]][travis] [![Dependency Status][david-badge]][david]

 Add parent references to [unist] nodes.
+Instead of modifying the original unist tree, this module returns a wrapper that makes it easier to traverse that tree.

+Algorithms that work on regular unist trees are (mostly) guaranteed to worked on wrapped trees, and each wrapped node maintains a reference to the node from which it originated.

 [unist]: https://github.com/wooorm/unist